-When using an Imaging bundle to perform multicasting, the Imaging Server is the session master, which sends the .zmg image file to the session participants.
+When using a Preboot bundle to perform multicasting, the Imaging Server is the session master, which sends the . zmg image file to the session participants.
 Novell-pbserv is used in this process.
-All problems are reported and displayed on the session master device.
+All problems are reported to Novell-pbserv, which is the session master device in this case.

-For more information, see Section 3.2, "Multicasting Images for ZENworks Imaging," on page 122.
+For more information, see Section 3.3, "Multicasting Images for ZENworks Imaging," on page 126.